 While you’re drafting your mission, it’s important to think about what you aspire to be in the future.
 Your vision is your forward-looking statement of what you want to become.
 A vision may seem almost unattainable at times.
 But keep in mind that it’s your stretch goal.
 Something that, if you do all the right things and make good business decisions, you can achieve over the long-term.

 A vision statement is like a mission statement only in that it should be short, sweet and to-the-point.
-It’s very different from a mission statement in other ways, including it focuses on the future and serves as a beacon of inspiration and motivation.
+It’s very different from a mission statement in other ways, including that it focuses on the future and serves as a beacon of inspiration and motivation.
 In some cases, your vision statement may project a future that the organization hopes to play a part in changing.
 A couple examples include Alzheimer’s Association’s vision of “A world without Alzheimer’s” and Habitat for Humanity’s vision of “A world where everyone has a decent place to live.”
 In other cases, it may be the position that the organization aims to achieve, such as Cleveland Clinic’s vision of “Striving to be the world’s leader in patient experience, clinical outcomes, research and education.”

 As you develop your vision statement, we encourage your team to consider these three questions: